stan-one/mqtt_device_sim/README.md

 ## Installation and Usage

 This sofware is dependent on the paho-cpp library, you must install it first.
-Follow the install instruction from link [link](https://github.com/eclipse/paho.mqtt.cpp)
+Follow the instructions from [link](https://github.com/eclipse/paho.mqtt.cpp)

 Is recommended to use a testing framework like GTest, but the code will run without one.